S.Pellegrino Young Chef Academy 2026-27 graphic

 Arianna Gatti

-Trained at Sofitel Rome, Arianna Gatti graduated from ALMA in 2013.
-She worked with Paolo Teverini in Bagno di Romagna and the Leoni brothers in Bologna before joining Michelin-starred Miramonti l’Altro as sous-chef, earning the Best Sous-Chef award from Identità Golose in 2020.
-In 2023, she launched Forme Restaurant and has received multiple awards, including Emerging Chef by Gambero Rosso (2024) and Best Female Chef in Italy by Identità Golose (2026).
+Arianna Gatti is the chef and founder of Forme Restaurant, located in Brescia, Italy.
+After training at Sofitel Rome and graduating from ALMA in 2013, she worked with Paolo Teverini in Bagno di Romagna and the Leoni brothers in Bologna before joining Michelin-starred Miramonti l’Altro as sous-chef, earning the Best Sous-Chef award from Identità Golose in 2020.
+She launched Forme Restaurant in 2023 and has received multiple awards, including Emerging Chef by Gambero Rosso in 2024 and Best Female Chef in Italy by Identità Golose in 2026.

 Giuseppe Iannotti

-Giuseppe Iannotti is the chef and owner of two-Michelin-star restaurant Krèsios, known for its innovative cuisine blending Italian tradition, scientific research, and global influences.
-Iannotti originally trained in computer engineering before developing a creative and precise approach to gastronomy.
-He explores fermentation, extraction, and modern techniques through IannottiLab, his laboratory dedicated to gastronomic science and research.
+Giuseppe Iannotti is the chef and owner of two-Michelin-star restaurant Krèsios, located in Telese Terme, southern Italy, known for its innovative cuisine blending Italian tradition, scientific research, and global influences.
+He originally trained in computer engineering before developing a creative and precise approach to gastronomy.
+Iannotti explores fermentation, extraction, and modern techniques through IannottiLab, his laboratory dedicated to gastronomic science and research.
 He also leads projects including Luminist, a gastronomic hub in Naples, and Pastai Sanniti, an artisanal pasta brand.

 Marco Galtarossa

-Zaki Richard Abou Zaki is the chef and owner of Retroscena, a one-Michelin-starred restaurant in Porto San Giorgio, Italy.
+Richard Abou Zaki is the chef and owner of Retroscena, a one-Michelin-starred restaurant in Porto San Giorgio, Italy.
 Born in Romania and raised in Italy from the age of five, he discovered his passion for cooking early.
 He trained with some of the world’s finest kitchens, including Le Gavroche in London and Osteria Francescana in Modena, where he honed precision and teamwork.
 In 2020, he joined Retroscena, leading the kitchen and shaping its culinary vision.
-His innovative approach has earned him a Michelin star (2022) along with multiple recognitions, including Chef of the Year (Identità Golose, 2024), Best Chef under 30 in Italy (Identità Golose, 2023).
+His innovative approach earned him a Michelin star in 2022, along with multiple accolades, including Best Chef under 30 in Italy in 2023 and Chef of the Year in 2024 from Identità Golose.

 Solaika Marrocco